fisodd/hugo-restructured/exampleSite/content/post/acknowledgements.rst

 Acknowlegements
 ***************

-Hugo Restructured started as an attempt to understand the very useful
+:title:`Hugo Restructured` started as an attempt to understand the very useful
 `Ananke Theme <https://themes.gohugo.io/gohugo-theme-ananke/>`__.